lhauspie/advent-of-code-2022/day-12/README.md

 # Some notes

-For this puzzle it seems pretty clear we have to code a Map describing the Topology and a Person how want to go through this map to reach a specific Point from a StartPosition.
+For this puzzle it seems pretty clear we have to code a Map describing the Topography and a Person how want to go through this map to reach a specific Point from a StartPosition.

 The way to reach the specific Point seems specific to the Person and maybe to the used tools (Climbing Gear for instance).